marcovtwout/yii-environment/README.md

 );
 ```

-Optional: in configConsole you can copy settings from configWeb by
-using value key `inherit` (see examples folder).
+Optional: in configConsole you can copy settings from configWeb by using value key `inherit` (see examples folder).

 ### Create mode-specific config files

 Create `config/mode_<mode>.php` files for the different modes.
 These will override or merge attributes that exist in the main config.

-Optional: also create a `config/local.php` file for local overrides
+Optional: also create a `config/local.php` file for local overrides.

 ```php
 return array(